Breaking in through walls, bombing hallways, demolishing buildings – the definition of a fun-packed game is an architect’s worst nightmare!

 - Build, create, and explore in Minecraft for PC and...

 - Play alone or with friends.
 Minecraft for PC/Mac...

-This sandbox game allows users to explore an open-world universe without any limitations.
+This sandbox game allows users to explore an open-world universe without any limitations, the options are limitless, to call it a building game would be extraordinarily poor wording and an immense understatement.
 You can replicate the authenticity and details of real-life architecture with the blocks to an extent.
 It allows you to show off your building skills and ideas by establishing creative infrastructure, cities, farms, and whatnot.

 For anyone who asks us to define minimalism at its finest, we have only two words – Monument Valley.
 This game has created a buzz for being so captivating without trying too hard and been acclaimed by numerous critics for successfully portraying a hybrid postmodern architectural universe.